Azure/bicep-types-az/generated/network/microsoft.network/2019-12-01/types.md

 * **bgpSettings**: [BgpSettings](#bgpsettings): BGP settings details.
 * **customRoutes**: [AddressSpace](#addressspace): AddressSpace contains an array of IP address ranges that can be used by subnets of the virtual network.
 * **enableBgp**: bool: Whether BGP is enabled for this virtual network gateway or not.
+* **enableDnsForwarding**: bool: Whether dns forwarding is enabled or not.
+* **enablePrivateIpAddress**: bool: Whether private IP needs to be enabled on this gateway for connections or not.
 * **gatewayDefaultSite**: [SubResource](#subresource): Reference to another subresource.
 * **gatewayType**: 'ExpressRoute' | 'Vpn': The type of this virtual network gateway.
+* **inboundDnsForwardingEndpoint**: string (ReadOnly): The IP address allocated by the gateway to which dns requests can be sent.
 * **ipConfigurations**: [VirtualNetworkGatewayIPConfiguration](#virtualnetworkgatewayipconfiguration)[]: IP configurations for virtual network gateway.
 * **provisioningState**: 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' (ReadOnly): The current provisioning state.
-* **resourceGuid**: string: The resource GUID property of the virtual network gateway resource.
+* **resourceGuid**: string (ReadOnly): The resource GUID property of the virtual network gateway resource.
 * **sku**: [VirtualNetworkGatewaySku](#virtualnetworkgatewaysku): VirtualNetworkGatewaySku details.
 * **vpnClientConfiguration**: [VpnClientConfiguration](#vpnclientconfiguration): VpnClientConfiguration for P2S client.
 * **vpnGatewayGeneration**: 'Generation1' | 'Generation2' | 'None': The generation for this VirtualNetworkGateway.
 Must be None if gatewayType is not VPN.